 Do I have a family with whom to spend the holidays?

 Iraq or , or person in prison might not have such good fortune.
 Afghanistan

 If I can read and understand what this reflection is all about, am I truly grateful?

 The blind, the mentally ill, a person with Alzheimer’s, or simply an illiterate person might not be able to do what you are doing right now.

-There’s no better way to do this than by participating in the celebration of Mass on Thanksgiving Day.
+To me, there’s no better way to give thanks than by participating in the celebration of Mass on Thanksgiving Day.